FSKTMOnlineAlumniSystem/OAS/README.md

 ```

 ## Acknowledgement
-We would like to express our deepest appreciation to our surpervisor, Dr Chiam Yin Kia for providing invualable guidance to complete this project successfully.
-Furthermore, we are also extremely grateful to every members in this project who give full cooperation throughout this project.
+We would like to express our deepest appreciation to our surpervisor, Dr Chiam Yin Kia for providing invaluable guidance to complete this project successfully.
+Furthermore, we are also extremely grateful to have every members in this project who give full cooperation throughout this project.

 ## Contributors
 - [Ng Yong Ming](https://github.com/YongMing11)